jnuho/mkdocs/docs/blog/posts/Kubernetes-Core-Concept.md

 Kubernetes schedules the components of a distributed application onto individual computers in the underlying computer cluster and acts as an interface between the application and the cluster.

-### Master node
+### Control plane

+- manages the worker nodes and the Pods in the cluster
 - runs the control plane components, monitor and manage overall state of the cluster and resources
 - schedule and start pods
-- 4 processes run on every master node:
+- 4 processes run on every control plane(master node):
 - `kube-apiserver`
     - exposes the Kubernetes API and provides the front end to the Control Plane.
     - a single entrypoint (cluster gateway) for interacting with the k8s control plane